ptr1337/linux-cacule/README.md

 ### More Informations for the CacULE Scheduler

-Here you find more informatiom from the [repo](https://github.com/hamadmarri/cacule-cpu-scheduler) of the creator
+Here you find more information from the [repo](https://github.com/cachyos/cacule-cpu-scheduler)

 ### Valueable Contributors